Pretro/gymstore/README.md

 1. As a user, i want to be able to easily understand what the site is about so that i can decide if this is a site of my interest.

     i.
 Entering the page, there is a title, a paragraph and a picture in which it is clearly read what the site is about.
+The big red button as well as the shopping cart in the top of the site makes it easy to understand that this is a ecommerce site.

 2. As a user, i want to easy navigate through the different pages so that i can use the site.

     i.
 The main page has a navigation menu in which there are some options.
 One is the product section where the categories are displayed.

    ii.
-There is also a section of login and registration of members as well as the option of shopping bag shown with an icon.
+There is also a section of login and registration of members as well as the option of shopping cart shown with an icon.

 3. As a user, i want to search for products by price and rating so that I can compare which one is better for me to buy.